 We install a small box on your HOA’s gate opener, free of charge (in limited areas – contact us to find out more), that connects to our cloud server via either WiFi or cellular network.
 Once a resident’s account has been approved by the HOA, they can open the gate using our secure app, and they will be able to manage guest access with a few taps on their phone.
 Our server sends a signal to the box to open the gate whenever an authorized resident or guest makes a valid request, and then sends a success message back to resident when the gate opens.

-For a limited time, we are offering the Nimbio service completely free of charge!
-Monthly subscription costs after the free trial are based on the number of residences and number of gates in your community.
+The Nimbio Cellular Gate Entry service requires a monthly subscription.
+Monthly subscription costs trial are based on the number of residences and number of gates in your community.
 Contact us to find out more.

 Nimbio works with nearly any gate operator or any electronic lock in general.